senzei88/THUD_Raid_Tools/README.md

 ### Consume Inspector

 A full raid buff and consumable inspection window.
 Scans all raid members and displays their active buffs in a grid.
+Only raid leaders and officers can use the announce and flask check functions.

 **Features:**
 - Tracks 10 class buffs per player: Fortitude, Mark, Intellect, Spirit, Shadow Protection, Might, Kings, Wisdom, Salvation, Champion